How Email Marketing Can Boost Your Local Business

 3. Keep It Short And Sweet:

 In a society that is always distracted, it’s difficult to keep anyone’s attention these days.
-If you don’t have a strong, established audience yet, keep your emails short, direct, and use headers to help navigate those who skim read.
+If you don’t have a strong, established audience yet, keep your emails short, and direct, and use headers to help navigate those who skim read.

 If you have too much information in one email, odds are many people will skip over the entire thing and some may never open another one again.